scorpido74/azure-docs.nl-nl/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-python-quickstart.md

 ---
-title: 'Quickstart: Entiteiten zoeken met de Bing Entity Search SDK voor python'
+title: 'Quickstart: Search for entities with the SDK for Python - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Gebruik deze Snelstartgids om entiteiten te zoeken met de Bing Entity Search SDK voor python.
+description: Use this quickstart to search for entities with the Bing Entity Search SDK for Python.
 services: cognitive-services
 author: aahill
 manager: nitinme